Pawventures

 Red Mill Burgers (Multiple locations): Legendary Seattle burgers.
 Walk-up ordering with outdoor seating.
 Dogs welcome.

-Cafe Besalu (Ballard): A French bakery with some of the best croissants and pastries in the city.
+Cafe Besalu (Ballard): A French bakery with some of the best croissants in the city.
 Small outdoor seating area, dogs welcome.

-Portage Bay Cafe (Multiple locations): Beloved brunch spot with a “food bar” of fresh fruits and toppings.
+Portage Bay Cafe (Multiple locations): Beloved brunch spot.
 The South Lake Union location has a patio.

 Coffee Shops